QuKunLab/BLEND/README.md

 > nvcc --version
 > ```

-We recommend using a **conda** virtual environment to manage **BLEND** dependencies.
+We recommend using a **Conda** virtual environment to manage **BLEND** dependencies.
 Create and activate the environment:

 ```bash
 conda create -y -n blend_demo python=3.11.9
 conda activate blend_demo
 ```

-If you would like to install the exact library versions used in our study, you can do so with:
+If you would like to install the exact package versions used in our study, you can do so with:
 ```bash
 conda env create -f environment.yml
 conda activate blend_demo